Aitooor/NarutoCraft-Core/README.md

 ## NarutoCraftCore

-    Simple 1.7.10(forge) core for NarutoCraft with basis
+    Simple 1.16.5(for forge + spigot) core for NarutoCraft with basis

 # Info